-Amy Moran-Thomas is a cultural anthropologist, interested in the human and material entanglements that shape global health and medicine in practice.
+Amy Moran-Thomas is a cultural anthropologist, interested in the human and material entanglements that shape health in practice.
 She received her PhD in Anthropology from Princeton University in 2012, and held postdoctoral fellowships at Princeton and Brown University before coming to MIT.
-Focusing on metabolic and parasitic disorders, her research bridges the anthropology of health and environment (chronic disease; ecological and agricultural change; metabolism and nutrition) with ethnographic studies of science and technology (medical devices; global health chemicals; epigenetic debates; online health communities; technology and kinship).
+Her research bridges the anthropology of health and environment (chronic disease; ecological and agricultural change; metabolism and nutrition) with ethnographic studies of science and technology (medical devices; chemical infrastructures; technology and kinship).
 Professor Moran-Thomas has conducted fieldwork and archival research in Belize, Ghana, Brazil and the U.S, supported by the Wenner-Gren Foundation, Mellon-American Council of Learned Societies (ACLS), the Woodrow Wilson Society of Fellows, the Rachel Carson Center, the West African Research Association, and the American Philosophical Society.
-Her forthcoming book project, blending ethnographic stories and science writing with anthropological and historical analyses, offers a humanistic account of the global diabetes epidemic.
+Her first book, Traveling with Sugar, blends ethnographic stories with anthropological and historical analyses to offer a humanistic account of the global diabetes epidemic.

 Environmental Change and Health Infrastructures

-The book Traveling with Sugar: Chronicles of a Global Epidemic (University of California Press, 2019), traces the rising world diabetes epidemic as part of a five- hundred year legacy of global sugar.
-This includes a consideration of bodily legacies left by plantation landscapes and what many researchers are now calling “planetary health,” the nexus where human health and the health of the planet are coming together.
+The book Traveling with Sugar: Chronicles of a Global Epidemic (University of California Press, 2019), traces the rising world diabetes epidemic as part of a five- hundred year legacy of what Sidney Mintz memorably called "Sweetness and Power".
+This includes a consideration of bodily legacies left behind by plantation landscapes and what many researchers are now calling “planetary health,” the nexus where human health and the health of the planet are coming together.
 The project is guided by individuals’ stories and travails navigating care infrastructures, giving a window into people’s material experiences living within the global diabetes epidemic as seen from the Central American country of Belize—including issues of access within local food infrastructures and insulin economies, debates around defining exposure, and the uneven presence in homes and clinics of medical technologies such as glucose meters.
-It examines diabetes’ “problem of maintenance” as an intertwined issue of caring for bodies, technologies, information, infrastructures, and ecosystems.
+It examines diabetes’ “problem of maintenance” as an intertwined issue of caring for bodies, technologies, data, infrastructures, and ecosystems.

-A second book project returns to questions of health inequalities between people and places—with a look at the ecological legacies of the author’s own home grounds, family histories, and their intergenerational legacies in Pennsylvania coal country.
+A second book project returns to questions of health of people and places across generations —with a look at the ecological legacies of the author’s own home grounds, family histories and their material afterlives in Pennsylvania coal country.

 Social Lives of Medical Technologies

-Several additional projects investigate the material culture of global health, and the lively role of medical technologies in how conditions take shape.
-In addition to designing and teaching together with MIT’s Little Devices Lab, this also includes several essays regarding questions of what Ruha Benjamin calls “discriminatory design,” as well as two longer writing projects: a set of articles exploring of the afterlives of experimentation interwoven in global health histories; and a collaborative book project about the material artifacts of guinea worm eradication, co-authored with anthropologist Adia Benton.
+Several additional projects investigate the material culture of global health, and the lively role of medical technologies in how conditions take shape and are managed over time.
+In addition to designing and teaching together with MIT’s Little Devices Lab, this also includes several essays regarding questions of what Ruha Benjamin calls “discriminatory design,” as well as two longer writing projects: a set of articles exploring the afterlives of experimentation interwoven in global health histories; and a co-authored project about the material artifacts of guinea worm eradication.

 |2017||"Glucometer Foils."
 Limn, Issue 9: "Little Development Devices/Humanitarian Goods."
 Stephen Collier, Jamie Cross, Peter Redfield, and Alice Street (eds.).|